BRAVO68WEB/rusty-alternatives/README.md

 - [starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [vaultwarden](https://github.com/dani-garcia/vaultwarden) - Unofficial Bitwarden compatible server written in Rust, formerly known as bitwarden_rs
 - [codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal
-- [typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
+- [typst](https://github.com/typst/typst) - A markup-based typesetting system that is powerful and easy to learn.
 - [fuels-rs](https://github.com/FuelLabs/fuels-rs) - Fuel Network Rust SDK
 - [ruff](https://github.com/astral-sh/ruff) - An extremely fast Python linter and code formatter, written in Rust.
 - [Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command. 一键打包网页生成轻量桌面应用